How CBT Therapy Helps with Anxiety and Depression in Boulder, CO

 Improving Emotional Awareness

-CBT also helps individuals become more aware of emotional triggers and patterns.
-Many clients begin to notice how stress, isolation, perfectionism, or unhelpful coping strategies contribute to depressive symptoms.
+CBT also helps people become more aware of emotionally evocative situations and patterns.
+Many clients begin to notice how stress, isolation, perfectionism, or unhelpful coping strategies contribute to their symptoms.

-By increasing awareness and building healthier responses, therapy creates long-term emotional resilience.
+By increasing awareness and building healthier responses, therapy supports lasting emotional resilience.

 Why CBT Is Effective for Both Anxiety and Depression

-Anxiety and depression often overlap.
-Many people experience both at the same time, and the patterns that maintain them are frequently connected.
+Anxiety and depression frequently overlap.
+Many people experience both at once, and the patterns that maintain them are often deeply connected.

 CBT works well for both conditions because it addresses: